Interview and Pics by Arto Lehtinen / Marko Syrjälä

-I suppose that’s possible but it’s not something we’re thinking about.
-I mean, generally, it’s just we don’t really think about doing anymore releases or anything like that, because then we would have to find a label and all this shit.
+I suppose that’s possible, but it’s not something we’re thinking about.
+Generally, it’s just we don’t really think about doing any more releases or anything like that because then we would have to find a label and all this shit.
 I’m pretty busy with Brutal.
-I mean if somebody else wants to figure it out in the band, Glen’s very smart with that shit.
+I mean, if somebody else wants to figure it out in the band, Glen’s very smart with that shit.
 But nothing’s planned.

-Your lyrics usually dealt with political and environment issues, as you were not interested in penning about like zombies, instead of acid rain and other topics which are still relevant ?
+Your lyrics usually dealt with political and environmental issues, as you were not interested in penning about zombies, instead of acid rain and other topics which are still relevant?

 We were influenced by hardcore.
-First, we were influenced by hardcore just for the speed of the bands, we’d go hear and see Agnostic Front and DRI and go wow, this is fucking great.
+First, we were influenced by hardcore just for the speed of the bands; we’d go here and see Agnostic Front and DRI and go wow, this is fucking great.
 And then eventually it sinks into the brain, you know, the message too.
-And we said it would be really cool to bring this message to metal heads.
-You know, I mean., there is nothing wrong with singing about zombies and graveyards, it’s like a horror movie.
+And we said it would be really cool to bring this message to metalheads.
+You know, I mean., there is nothing wrong with singing about zombies and graveyards.
+It’s like a horror movie.
 That’s cool.
 But we said, fuck it, we’ll say something.
 And people liked it.
-People came up said you know, if it wasn’t for you I would have killed myself.
+People came up said, you know, I would have killed myself if it wasn’t for you.
 I’m like, ok, wow, great.

 With Prestige, yeah.

-S.O.D was in the headlines because of the release of RISE OF THE INFILEDS including four unreleased songs and a live concert from Seattle ?
+S.O.D was in the headlines because of the release of RISING OF THE INFILEDS, including four unreleased songs and a live concert from Seattle?

-That album was put out by Megaforce, how much were you or other guys involved with this release ?
+Megaforce put out that album.
+How much were you or other guys involved with this release?

 I think Billy was involved with this record.
-I just, I don’t pay attention to that stuff.
+I just don’t pay attention to that stuff.
 I just play music and fuckin’ smoke weed.

-Are you still in the touch with the other S.O.D guys like Billy Milano and Scott?
+Are you still in touch with the other S.O.D guys like Billy Milano and Scott?

 ANTHRAX – METAL THRASHING MAD